Diane Corkery Head of Religious Studies Department

 - Religious Education

-- “The Scriptural Roots of the Diaconate” in Gearoid Dullea (ed), Deacons: Ministers of Christ and of God’s Mysteries (Dublin: Veritas, 2010).
+“The Scriptural Roots of the Diaconate.”
+In Deacons: Ministers of Christ and of God’s Mysteries, edited by Gearóid Dullea, 17-28.
+Dublin: Veritas, 2010.

 Memberships of Associations: